Sebastian-Jensen/Sebastian-Jensen/README.md

  * "A Neural Network Approach to the Environmental Kuznets Curve" by Bennedsen, Hillebrand and Jensen (2021), and
  * "Apocalypse Now?
 Future Emissions Projections using Neural Networks" by Bennedsen, Hillebrand and Jensen (2021).

-The code needed to reproduce the results of these two papers and to apply the proposed methodology can be found in my repositories under the same names.
+The code needed to reproduce the results of these two papers and to apply the proposed methodology can be found in my repositories.

  You can contact me via smjensen@econ.au.dk.